axelayala1988/ace/Readme.md

       ```
     For details and alternatives see https://www.terraform.io/docs/language/values/variables.html

-4. (Optional) Customize ACE-Box installation by editing `ace-box.conf.yml.tpl`.
-Please see configuration options below or `refs` for possible values.
-5. Run `terraform init`
+4. Run `terraform init`
-6. Run `terraform apply`
+5. Run `terraform apply`
-7. Grab a coffee, this process will take some time...
+6. Grab a coffee, this process will take some time...

 ### Useful Terraform Commands